MaloP47/ft_transcendence/README.md

 - [ ] database migration command
     - [ ] move into Dockerfile setup? or mounted bash script
     - [ ] wait for postgres to be up for migrations?

+# Changelog
+- Moved rabbitmq volumes, i think it was an error in the path